 Provide flexibility to respond to the continually changing environment;

-Align executive incentive compensation with short- and long-term performance results; and
+Align executive incentive compensation with short- and long-term performance results and

 Provide market-competitive compensation and benefits to retain and attract top talent.

-Our cybersecurity program incorporates multiple layers of security, with appropriate segregation of systems and users, which lay the foundation for a secure environment.
-In addition, our Cyber Risk Governance Committee, which is composed of representatives from across our company, oversees the effectiveness of our cybersecurity program and regularly reports to our Board and executive management.
+Our cybersecurity program incorporates multiple layers of security, with appropriate segregation of systems and user access, which lay the foundation for a secure environment.
+In addition, our Cyber Risk Governance Committee, which is composed of management representatives from six key functions across our company, oversees the effectiveness of our cybersecurity program and regularly reports to our Board and executive management.

-Participation in industry and peer cybersecurity groups;
+Participating in industry, peer and government cybersecurity groups;

-Vulnerability scanning, patch management and penetration tests across our systems;
+Conducting vulnerability scanning, patch management and penetration tests across our systems;

 Code of Business Conduct and Ethics

-In our culture at NuStar, we treat everyone with respect, we give back to our communities, we protect the environment and we demand that our employees hold themselves and others to the highest ethical standards.
+At NuStar, we treat everyone with equal respect, we give back to our communities, we protect the environment, and we demand that our employees hold themselves and others to the highest ethical standards.

 Our Governance, Ethics and Compliance Committee monitors, reviews and updates our Code of Business Conduct and Ethics annually.
-Working under the CEO, the committee is comprised of members of management representing numerous different functions to cover unique issues across the organization and ensure broad participation.
+Working under the CEO, the committee is composed of members of management representing numerous functions to cover unique issues across the organization and ensure broad participation.
 Our General Counsel serves as our Governance, Ethics and Compliance Officer and chairs the committee.

 Every employee is required to acknowledge NuStar’s Code of Business Conduct and Ethics annually and refresh their knowledge through regular training.
-To encourage active participation and engagement, we alternate types of trainings between in-person and computer-based programs and provide training on a variety of topics.
+To encourage active participation and engagement, we alternate types of trainings between in-person and computer-based programs and provide training on a variety of related topics.